Remineralizing Toothpaste Recipe

 As explained in How to Remineralize Teeth Naturally (and Why,) your teeth need minerals that are obtained through a healthy diet.
 While sugar breaks down our teeth directly, other items we eat, like starches, effect our ability to absorb many minerals and other nutrients, causing a depletion of our body’s minerals and hindering our ability to maintain healthy oral health.

-Using a natural remineralizing toothpaste recipe at home is one way to boost your oral health.
+Using a natural remineralizing toothpaste recipe with something like dicalcium phosphate in, at home is one way to boost your oral health.
 Not only do we cleanse our mouth and teeth using healthy ingredients (to learn more about common toothpaste ingredients read: Is Toothpaste Safe?), we also bring minerals right to where they are needed.
 The skin in our mouth is ready to absorb those ingredients, because it is highly permeable.

 Baking Soda – baking soda has calcium lactate, which is bioavailable, meaning our bodies can readily absorb it.
 Baking soda also helps remove plaque that is forming on our teeth.